Nicolaas Baur

-Nicolaas Baur (12 September 1767 – 28 March 1820) was a Dutch artist.
+Nicolaas Baur (12 September 1767 – 28 March 1820) was a Dutch painter who specialised in marine art.

 Life

-Warship 'Amsterdam' on the IJ before Amsterdam, oil painting from 1807, now at the Rijksmuseum in Amsterdam.

-Baur was born at Harlingen in 1767, the son of the portrait painter Hendricus Antonius Baur (1736–1817).
+Baur was born at Harlingen in 12 September 1767, the son of the portrait painter Hendricus Antonius Baur.
 He painted landscapes, views of cities, and moonlight and winter scenes; he was particularly successful in marine subjects.
-He is considered one of the best of the later Dutch marine painters.
-He died at Harlingen in 1820.
+Considered one of the best Dutch marine artists of the early 19th century, he died in Harlingen on 28 March 1820.
 Baur became a correspondent of the Royal Institute, predecessor to the Royal Netherlands Academy of Arts and Sciences in 1809.